List of Holi Recipes

-Other than bhaang, Thandai must be the most popular Holi drink by far and rightly so. it is a coolant, a refreshing summer drink, which is just perfect for this season.
-Make this thandai the previous night and serve it to your family and friends on the day of Holi.
+Other than bhaang, Thandai must be the most popular Holi drink.
+This is also a reason why it has made it to the top of our list of recipes for holi.
+It is a coolant, a refreshing summer drink, which is just perfect for this season.
+Make thandai the previous night and serve it to your family and friends on the day of Holi.
 You can view the thandai recipe here.

-Dahi Vada or Dahi Bhalla as it’s called in North, is pretty popular as a Holi snack.
+Dahi Bhalla or Dahi Vada as it’s called in North, is pretty popular as a Holi snack.
 Probably because it can be eaten cold and the host or hostess doesn’t need to serve it hot.
 As for me, I can eat it any time of the day.
 All the women in my family love it.
 Mom, MIL, and me are die hard Dahi Vada fans.
 Here‘s the recipe of dahi vada without cooking soda or ENO.

 Here’s a colourful snack for the festival of colours, spinach and carrot puri.
 I had made these puris in green and orange colour for Independence Day.
 For Holi, you can experiment with many other colours.
 You can naturally colour these puris by adding beetroot, turmeric, Kashmiri lal mirch powder.
 Plenty of options to explore there.
 These puris taste good even when cold, so no worries about serving them hot.
 Enjoy them with hot chai or with a glass of cold buttermilk.
 The choice is yours. 🙂 Here’s the link to coloured puri recipe.